fitz24/BackupScript/README.md

   Do not delete anything from the backup drive.

 Assumptions:
+  This script is to be used in Linux.
-  If backing up to a truecrypt volumn, it must be mounted first.
+  If backing up to a truecrypt volume, it must be mounted first.